mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ### Step 16: Fine-tune your initial measurement

 The error gauges, at the top and the right of the sled, let you tune your "estimated" dimensions to a precision of 0.1mm or better.
 The gauge's small measuring circles are arranged in increments of 0.1mm.
+Remember you are measuring the **outside edges** (not inside edges) of the black border.

 ![error-gauge](https://user-images.githubusercontent.com/25491795/210764155-8483bd15-691f-476d-ad77-58f9293dba3d.jpg)